-"The applicant claims the colours yellow and green as elements of the trade mark."
+"The applicant claims the colours yellow and green as elements of the trade mark as shown in the representation included in this application."

-A statement or description in words alone unaccompanied by a representation of the mark is insufficient.
+A description in words alone unaccompanied by a representation of the mark is insufficient.
 A clear representation of the mark is essential for the mark to be reproduced on the Trade Marks Registry's computer system and for publication in the Hong Kong Intellectual Property Journal.

-If any of the above requirements (in relation to the completing of Form T2, the statement or description of the colour claim, the representation of the mark, as applicable) are not met, it will be treated as a deficiency in the application.
+If any of the above requirements are not met, it will be treated as a deficiency in the application.
 We will notify the applicant of the deficiency and request him to remedy the deficiency within two months of the date of the notice.
 If the deficiency is not remedied within the time limit, the application will be treated as abandoned (see chapter on Deficiencies checking).